Reduction or withdrawal of reception conditions

 Furthermore, the NDGAP may consider sanctions in designating another place of accommodation if the person seeking recognition grossly violates the rules of conduct in force at the designated place of accommodation or manifests seriously violent behaviour.[3]

 A decision of reduction or withdrawal is issued by the NDGAP and is based on a consideration of the individual circumstances of the person.
 The decision contains the reasoning.
 The reduction can be in the form of retaining the monthly financial allowance.
 The reduction or the withdrawal should be proportionate to the violation committed and can be ordered for a definite or for an indefinite period of time with the possibility of judicial review.[4]
 The Asylum Act furthermore stipulates that emergency health care services must be provided at all times even in the event of the reduction or withdrawal of reception conditions.[5]
 If circumstances have changed, reception conditions can be provided again.
-The request for judicial review shall be submitted within 3 days and it does not have a suspensive effect.[6]
+The request for judicial review shall be submitted within 3 days and it does not have an automatic suspensive effect.[6]
 The applicant has a right to free legal assistance.

 According to Section 39(7) of the Asylum Decree, if asylum seekers turn out to have substantial assets or funds, they will be required to reimburse the NDGAP for the costs of reception.

 Recuperation of financial claims can be ordered by the NDGAP and implemented via the national tax authority.[7]
-According to Section 32/Y(4) of the Asylum Act the person concerned shall be required to pay a default penalty if they have failed to comply with a payment obligation.
+According to Section 32/Y(4) of the Asylum Act, the person concerned shall be required to pay a default penalty if they have failed to comply with a payment obligation.
 There is no independent remedy set out in the law against such an enforcement order issued by the NDGAP, however it can be challenged before the administrative court.[8]
 The head of the authority might authorise the instalment payment or the postponement of the payment upon the request of the applicant.[9]
-However, recuperation of financial claims has not yet been implemented in practice.
+However, recuperation of financial claims has not yet been implemented in practice.[10]

 [1] Section 80/I(a) Asylum Act.

-[2] Information provided by former IAO, 12 February 2018; 12 February 2019 and by the NDGAP on 2 February 2020, 3 March 2021 and 7 February 2022.
+[2] Information provided by former IAO, 12 February 2018; 12 February 2019 and by the NDGAP on 2 February 2020, 3 March 2021, 7 February 2022 and 19 February 2024.

 [3] Section 30(2) Asylum Act.